jiamingluuu/notes/database/DDIA.md

   replica to another.

 #### Quorums for reading and writing
+A *quorum* is the minimum number of votes that a distributed transaction has to obtain in order to be allowed to perform an operation in a distributed system.

 If there are $n$ replicas, every write must be confirmed by $w$ nodes to be considered successful, and every read must query at least $r$ nodes for each read.